SvitlanaKo/documentation/user_guide/getting_started/intro_user_profile.rst

 |

-The set of information available in the section depends on the :ref:`permissions <user-guide-user-management-permissions-basic>` defined for your user.
+The set of information available in the section depends on the permissions defined for your user.
 The information may include:

 * Your name and system information such as status (Active), login count, date and time of the last login - in the header